ankoh/mc-client/README.md

 ### Deployment

-Will be based on Docker and PyPi.
+Will be based on Docker and npm.